-Superintendent: John Lindsey
+Superintendent of Livestock Committee: Abbey Lindsey

-- 1. Any 4-H Exhibitor of the following projects will be allowed to participate in the 4-H Auction: Beef, Dairy, Goats, Sheep and Swine.
-Qualifying exhibitors in the following projects will be allowed to participate in the 4-H Auction: Grand Champion and Reserve Grand Champion rabbits and poultry including chickens, gamebirds, turkeys, and waterfowl. - 2.
+- 1. Any 4-H Exhibitor of the following projects will be allowed to participate in the 4-H Auction: Beef, Dairy, Goats, Poultry, Rabbits, Sheep and Swine. - 2.
 A 4-H exhibitor may only participate in the auction one time per 4-H year. - 3.
 Auction is for regular 4-H members, NOT mini 4-H members. - 4.
-4-Hers must declare which species they will take through the auction at weigh-in at the beginning of the Fair, but can change their selection if the 4-H exhibitor wins Grand Champion or Reserve Grand Champion in any species.
-All 4hOnline & FairEntry requirements are due in alignment with publicized deadlines for auction. - 5.
-Any change due to the above winning must be indicated immediately after each respective show and is the responsibility of the exhibitor to notify the Auction Committee. - 6.
+4-Hers must declare which species they will take through the auction at weigh-in at the beginning of the Fair by submitting their Auction Participation Card.
+Members can change their selection if the 4-H exhibitor wins Grand Champion or Reserve Grand Champion in any species.
+All 4honline & FairEntry requirements are due in alignment with publicized deadlines for eligibility to participate in the auction. - 5.
+Any auction entry change due to the above winning must be indicated immediately after each respective show and is the responsibility of the exhibitor to notify the Livestock Committee Chair and Educator. - 6.
 Administrative fee of 10% will be subtracted from the premium of each livestock check. - 7.
-The order of the sale will be as follows: Grand Champion, Reserve Grand Champion, 10 Year Livestock Members, and the remainder of the sale order will be determined by the auction committee. - 8.
+The order of the sale will be as follows: Grand Champions, Reserve Grand Champions, 10 Year Livestock Members, and the remainder of the sale order will be determined by the auction committee. - 8.
 The bidding process will be in whole dollars. - 9.
 4- H animals offered for sale through the 4-H Livestock Auction are ineligible for 4-H exhibition at the Indiana State Fair. - 10.
-4-H Livestock sold or purchased privately or offered for sale at public auction after the respective official county livestock enrollment deadline will not be eligible to show.

-- 11. Selling of ribbons or any item in place of an animal to be auctioned is strictly prohibited. - 12.
+4-H Livestock sold or purchased privately or offered for sale at public auction after the respective official county livestock enrollment deadline will not be eligible to show. - 11.
+Selling of ribbons or any item in place of an animal to be auctioned is strictly prohibited. - 12.
 All 4-H'ers should sell their own animal at the auction or a penalty of 10% of the auction fee will be assessed for those that do not sell their own animal.
 Members should present their animals appropriately for Auction and must be present at the time of the auction to handle their animals in the sale ring.
-No substituting will be allowed. unless pre-approved by 4-H Council and Educator. - 13.
-The 4-H'er is responsible for thanking the buyer(s) for their support of the auction. - 14.
-It is the 4-H'ers responsibility to assure that a picture is taken immediately after the species show for auction purposes and provided to the Extension Office. - 15.
+No substituting, unless pre-approved by 4-H Council and Educator.

+- 13. The 4-H'er is responsible for thanking the buyer(s) for their support of the auction. - 14.
+It is the 4-H'ers responsibility to assure that a picture is provided for auction purposes and provided to the Extension Office at heldd@purdue.edu and magrace@purdue.edu no later than two hours after the respective species' show. - 15.
 The Auction Committee reserves the right to make any needed adjustments to the above rules deemed necessary to carry out a successful auction.
 All such adjustments must be cleared by the Youth Educator, 4-H Council President, and the Auction Committee Chairman.